 The Team Building last typically one day and is structured with activities that, by wisely blending fun, culture and organizational psychology, brush up on collaboration, leadership, flexibility and problem-solving.

 The group will be split into teams of 6-8 members.
 Teams will engage in two artistic workshops: an exciting "challenge" to recreate some of Leonardo's masterpieces.
-Each workshop is an invaluable source of learning and development for all team members since it represents a metaphor of a particular organizational context or process.
+Each workshop is an invaluable source of learning and development for all team members since it represents a metaphor for a particular organizational context or process.

 The teams are supervised by licensed organizational psychologists and coaches that will observe team dynamics and will provide individualised and group feedback.
 These insights have been proved to be one of the most precious opportunities for rapid personal and professional growth.